Okilele-newbie/shoutbox/README.md

 The note (or actually the post) is in your public/shoutbox folder but anybody connected to the shoutbox can see it.
 That's it!

 So shoutbox can read and edit* any (public) data in any Pod!
-Nothing really new or surprising but shoutbox can easimy do it using funcitonnalities provided by Solid.
+Nothing really new or surprising but shoutbox can easily do it using funcitonnalities provided by Solid combined with a central index.

 So play around with this tool (you should not spend a lot of time...), enjoy and let us know if the central tag index idea worth growing up ...

-* Technical information
+** Technical information**
 - Pages include content from Solid using https and also:
   - data from CouchDb and this is active mixed content as the CouchDb server is not https.
   - cross-origin content as  the CouchDb server has its own IP.